TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/UsingFal/Tca/Index.rst

 .. note::

-   Such FAL-enabled fields can also be used inside FlexForms, but there's API to generate the code in such a case.
+   Such FAL-enabled fields can also be used inside FlexForms, but there's no API to generate the code in such a case.